 Becoming a web developer is only half of the game.
 You have to land jobs regularly and make a consistent income every month.
 Otherwise, there is no reason for doing freelancing web development, or something else.

 You got the idea!
 But how to actually do it?

 I wrote this guideline based on my personal & professional experience.
 Most importantly, I will walk you through the process as a web developer and not as a content writer.
 That’s why I will ignore the word count, interlinking, keywords, and other SEO factors.
 So you can get the most out of it.

 A freelance web developer manages his living & lifestyle by creating websites for other people & businesses.
 The freelancers not only build websites but also do marketing for their own businesses.

 To be specific in the field of work, a web developer creates the features & functionalities of a website.
 Most of their work is related to the back end.

 Web developers are not limited to only the back-end, they also work on the front-end.
 And if you’re working alone & without a team, then you have to manage both sides.

-Anyways, my personal recommendation for you is do not hang with the difference between these web design & development, and don’t spend too much time separating them.
+Anyway, my personal recommendation for you is do not hang with the difference between these web design & development, and don’t spend too much time separating them.
 Just try to keep creating websites in the way you feel good.